Right Arrow

 The Hazard:

-A picker moves quickly between aisles to keep up with orders, unaware that a forklift is turning into the same aisle.
+A worker moves quickly between aisles to keep up with orders, unaware that a forklift is turning into the same aisle.
 Without clear line-of-sight, the two collide, pinning the worker’s leg.
 Crowded warehouses, unclear walkways, and uncoordinated vehicle movement increase the risk of these incidents.

-Traditional Prevention:
+Traditional Safeguards:

 1. Marked pedestrian zones and crossing points.